ayadalshaikhli/Horiseon-WebPage/README.md

 # Horison Main Page

-#### A website that offers many different tools that helps control the business online
+#### A company that offeres websites to business with many different tools and options to help them achieve better outcomes

 ---
 ![alt text](https://i.imgur.com/4FF4Pvf.png "some text")